joy-repo/algo/Study_resource/System_design/SD-concepts/HTTP_on_TCP.md

 ### Step 6: TCP Ensures Reliable Delivery

 * The HTTP response is broken into packets.
-*  ensures all packets arrive, in the correct order.
+* TCP ensures all packets arrive, in the correct order.
-	•`If a packet is lost, TCP retransmits it.
+* If a packet is lost, TCP retransmits it.
-	•	Once all packets are received, TCP reassembles them.
+* Once all packets are received, TCP reassembles them.